Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 **Navigation Bar:**
 - Navigation links tested to ensure they worked and that they linked to the correct part of the page
-- Each Link was tested to individually at both expanded and collapsed state to ensure they brought the user to the correct part of the website
+- Each Link was tested individually at both expanded and collapsed states to ensure they brought the user to the correct part of the website
 - Site title in navigation bar, when clicked, will always return user to the Home page.

 **The Facts - Did you Know?:**
-- Link from quote source *Good on You* opens to the correct external site in a new tab
+- Link for quote source *Good on You* opens to the correct external site in a new tab
 - Call to action *Learn More* button clicked to ensure it opened the correct external site in a new tab
 - Hover over button to ensure color change